blekhmanlab/panlingua/README.md

 # PanLingua

-PanLingua is a simple shortcut to searching for preprints on bioRxiv.org using non-English search terms.
+PanLingua is a simple shortcut to searching for preprints on bioRxiv.org using non-English search terms, intended to streamline access to preprints for readers who speak any of the 104 languages currently supported by Google Translate.
 Most of the work is done by Google and bioRxiv:

 1. A user arrives at panlingua.rxivist.org.
 They are presented with a search box and a list of languages supported by the Google Cloud Translate API.
 1. The user inputs a search term in their chosen language and submits the form.